 You can do this by hovering over the email address to see if it is a valid address in the correct structure with the correct spelling.

-That's why businesses use email recipient authentication to ensure highly confidential emails can only be accessed by the right people.
+That's why businesses use email recipient authentication to make sure highly confidential emails can only be accessed by the right people.

 4. Recall Misfired Emails